antarctica/bas-style-kit-docs/README.md

 The vast majority of this project is based on the [Bootstrap](http://getbootstrap.com) project.

-90% of any credit for this project should go to Boostrap's [authors and contributors](http://getbootstrap.com/about/).
+90% of any credit for this project should go to Bootstrap's [authors and contributors](http://getbootstrap.com/about/).

 The original Bootstrap licensing statement is shown below, see their original `LICENSE-BOOTSTRAP-MIT` further licensing information.